InitRunner

 sourcestr(required)Host path.
 Relative paths resolve against the role file's directory.

 targetstr(required)Container path.
-Must be absolute (start with /).
+Must be absolute.

 read_onlybooltrueMount as read-only.